-Our chef Tony has given a fiery, spicy twist to this decadent drink.
-His luxurious hot chocolate has a double-warming effect: the heat of the drink, and the kick of fresh chillies!
+Here’s a fiery, spicy twist to this decadent drink.
+This luxurious hot chocolate has a double-warming effect: the heat of the drink, and the kick of fresh chillies!

 Spiced hot chocolate recipe

 - 1 litre milk